A Guide to the Best Things to Do in Manly

 - The Manly to Spit Bridge Walk follows the harbour from Manly Cove Beach to the Spit Bridge.

-- The Manly Coastal Walk – Technically, which you can do as far up the coast as you can manage.
-The whole route is 50km, but you can stop anywhere you like with buses along the route heading back to either Manly or the city.
+- The whole route of the Manly Coastal Walk is 50km, but you can stop anywhere you like with buses along the route heading back to either Manly or the city.

-Check out more local walks on the Hello Manly website or stop at the Visitor’s Centre located right outside Manly Wharf on arrival for some local advice and free maps.
+When you arrive, check out more local walks at the Visitor’s Centre located right outside Manly Wharf for some local advice and free maps.

 Get active in Manly

-- Rent a bike – there are lots of bike tracks here – over 20kms worth.
-You can take an organised electric bike tour or rent a bike for a couple of hours.
+- Rent a bike and explore over 20 km of bike tracks.
+You can join an electric bike tour or rent a bike for a few hours.

 - Rent a surfboard.